-Resources: PPT Part 2 - slides 36-37, Job cards x 27, Job card template
+Resources: PPT Part 2 - slides 37-38, Job cards × 27, Job card template

-- Children explore the job cards and then choose one to investigate further.
+Pupils explore the job cards and then choose one to investigate further.
 This could work in a variety of ways.
+For example:

-For example: - You could run a carousel type activity with children moving from table to table to explore the different cards - There are job cards available for every role mentioned in the patient stories (activity 3).
-Children could base their selection on these stories - Children could choose a job from the community scene (activity 1) - For more information visit www.stepintothenhs.nhs.uk
+- you could run a carousel type activity with pupils moving from table to table to explore the different cards - there are job cards available for every role mentioned in the patient stories (activity 3).
+Pupils could base their selection on these stories - pupils could choose a job from the community scene (activity 1) - for more information visit stepintothenhs.nhs.uk